-Clients stick printed vinyls on walls, glass partitions and even floors.
+Clients stick printed vinyls on walls, glass partitions, and even floors.
 You can brand 40 feet buses and vehicles with vinyl.
 On the other hand, a 4 inch USB speaker could also have a logo sticker made out of vinyl.

-For example, white coated vinyl is used to reproduce high resolution photographs.
-Transparent films, frosted films, and mesh vinyl is used to brand glass windows and partitions.
-Metallic foils, textured media, release adhesive vinyls and many other variants cater to the more specialised interior decor applications.
+For example, white-coated vinyl is used to reproduce high-resolution photographs.
+Transparent films, frosted films, and mesh vinyls are used to brand glass windows and partitions.
+Metallic foils, textured media, release adhesive vinyls, and many other variants cater to the more specialized interior decor applications.

 To make things even more confusing, different print providers use different machines and ink technology for inkjet printing on vinyl.
-We have aqueous inkjet printers, eco solvent printers and UV print solutions to name a few.
+We have aqueous inkjet printers, eco-solvent printers, and UV print solutions to name a few.

 So while the subject of vinyl printing may seem daunting at first glance, this post will help you in making sense of the same.
 We do this by answering the following questions:

-At its simplest form, vinyl printing involves the use of large, wide format inkjet printing machines to reproduce images on huge rolls of coated plastic.
-These rolls are specially coated/treated to receive inks and enable high resolution image reproduction.
+At its simplest form, vinyl printing involves the use of large, wide-format inkjet printing machines to reproduce images on huge rolls of coated plastic.
+These rolls are specially coated/treated to receive inks and enable high-resolution image reproduction.
 Moreover, printable vinyl rolls generally have an adhesive back.

-With the help of this glue, you can paste your vinyl prints on different surfaces like plastic, metal, glass, etc. While vinyls generally work very well with smooth surfaces, media having specialised glue can even adhere to textured surfaces like concrete and brick walls.
+With the help of this glue, you can paste your vinyl prints on different surfaces like plastic, metal, glass, etc. While vinyls generally work very well with smooth surfaces, media having specialized glue can even adhere to textured surfaces like concrete and brick walls.

 While there are countless applications of printable vinyls, the best way to introduce this product is by enumerating its characteristics as under:

-1. Vinyl printing makes extremely large sized prints possible.
+1. Vinyl printing makes extremely large-sized prints possible.
 Imagine prints as big as 200 feet.

 2. Vinyl banners can be of very high resolution and quality.
 Imagine being able to scale up an image to large sizes without losing clarity.